iazaran/php-mvc/README.md

 > This project tries to cover some PHP features in a simple MVC structure with minimum installed composer packages.
 Then developers can use packages for specific requirements.
 Please add your ideas in Discussions, ask features or report bugs in issues.

-🚧 WIP: Docker | TODO: Task Scheduling, gRPC & WebSocket
+🚧 WIP: gRPC | TODO: WebSocket

 #### Features:
 **List of features related with structure**